-The Intonational Variation in Arabic corpus uses a multi-layered set of data collection instruments, following in the footsteps of the Intonational Variation in English (IViE) project
+The Intonational Variation in Arabic corpus uses a multi-layered set of data collection instruments, following in the footsteps of the Intonational Variation in English (IViE) project.
+A range of tools are used to elicit speech recordings, to systematically vary certain variables of interest, and control others:

 - broad focus declarative (dec)